Compiled by the National Institute on Deafness and Other Communication Disorders (NIDCD).

 - About 2 to 3 out of every 1,000 children in the United States are born with a detectable level of hearing loss in one or both ears.1

-- Men are more likely to experience hearing loss than women.
+- Men are more likely than women to report having hearing loss.4

-- The NIDCD estimates that approximately 15 percent (26 million) of Americans between the ages of 20 and 69 have high frequency hearing loss due to exposure to loud sounds or noise at work or in leisure activities.
+- The NIDCD estimates that approximately 15 percent of Americans (26 million people) between the ages of 20 and 69 have high frequency hearing loss due to exposure to noise at work or during leisure activities.6

-- Three out of 4 children experience ear infection (otitis media) by the time they are 3 years old.
+Five out of 6 children experience ear infection (otitis media) by the time they are 3 years old.10

 - Centers for Disease Control and Prevention (CDC).
 Identifying infants with hearing loss - United States, 1999-2007.
 MMWR Morb Mortal Wkly Rep. 59(8): 220-223.

 Vohr B. Overview: infants and children with hearing loss—part I. Ment Retard Dev Disabil Res Rev. 2003;9:62–64.

 - Mitchell RE, Karchmer MA.
 Chasing the mythical ten percent: Parental hearing status of deaf and hard of hearing students in the United States.
 Sign Language Studies.
 2004;4(2):138-163.

 - Lin FR, Niparko JK, Ferrucci L. Hearing loss prevalence in the United States.
 [Letter] Arch Intern Med.
 2011 Nov 14; 171(20): 1851-1852.

 - Pleis JR, Ward BW, Lucas JW.
 Summary health statistics for U.S. adults: National Health Interview Survey, 2009.
 National Center for Health Statistics.
 Vital Health Stat 10(249).
 2010.